Our mission, our story, our philosophy

 Beyond Valleys Art Therapy exists to heal, inspire, and empower individuals and communities through the shared language of creative expression that connects us all.
 We practice in trauma-informed, culturally sensitive, and neurodiversity-affirming ways that welcome and celebrate your unique life story.

 We are here because we’ve been hurt before: by ourselves, by strangers, by the people we love, and even within the very systems that promised to meet us, but failed to see us.
-We are here for those who struggle with words, who feel deeply, or are just flat-out exhausted.
-We are here for those who feel constrained or overlooked by the invisible structures at play that divide us rather than unite us.
+We are here for those who struggle with words, who feel deeply, or who are just flat-out exhausted.
 We are here for all those wandering and searching for a freedom to call their own.

-Grounded in empathy and led by our humanity, we aim to cultivate safe and inclusive spaces that are non-judgemental, and truly person-centred.
+Grounded in empathy and led by our humanity, we aim to cultivate safe spaces that are non-judgemental and truly person-centred.
 We offer our art therapy services to anyone we are lucky enough to meet and cross paths with.
-Our mission embraces the infinitely creative ways in which art therapy works to reduce suffering, while also enabling experiences of joy, love, compassion, curiosity, and hope for futures brighter.
+Our mission embraces the infinitely creative ways in which art therapy works to reduce suffering, while also enabling experiences of joy, love, compassion, and hope for futures brighter.

-Registered Arts Psychotherapist / Founder and Owner of Beyond Valleys Art Therapy
+Registered Arts Therapist / Founder and Owner of Beyond Valleys Art Therapy / Ceramic Artist at Everyday Clay

 BA (Hons) Psychology, MTAP(CAT), AThR

 Beyond Valleys Art Therapy is the culmination of Amanda’s decade-long search for a meaningful career that would stitch together her passions for psychology, wellbeing, and creativity.
-Before establishing her practice, Amanda completed an Honours degree in Psychology (The University of Melbourne) and held professional roles in academic and applied mental health.
+Before starting her practice, she completed an Honours degree in Psychology (The University of Melbourne) and held professional roles in academic and applied mental health.

 In academia, Amanda conducted research into wellbeing science and positive education in schools (Melbourne Graduate School of Education), contributing to two peer-reviewed publications.
 On the frontlines, she gained extensive experience across diverse settings, including crisis support (Lifeline), forensic mental health (Thomas Embling Hospital), rehabilitation (Austin Health, Royal Talbot Centre), NDIS service provision (Candella), dementia care (Caladenia), and youth mental health (headspace).
 During this time, she saw how words often fell short of capturing lived experiences – and how creative processes offered another way to connect and heal.